MichMATYCwebsite/MichMATYC/content/announcements/2020/call-for-proposals-michmatyc2020.md

 <li>Discuss how you implemented AMATYC Impact Live standards in your classroom.</li>
 </ul>

 We are going to have four 45-minute Breakout Sessions at the conference.
-If you are interested in leading one, please let us know in the form below.
+If you are interested in leading one, please let us know by completing a [presentation proposal form](http://bit.ly/michmatyc_proposal).
 Some of the ideas for the Breakout Sessions in past years have been:

 <ul>
 <li>Math Pathways</li>